HungOnBlog/thorr/README.md

 - **[Test Suit](#test-suit)** A test suit is a collection of tests.
 It is a JSON file that contains the test cases.
 - **[Test](#test-test-case)** A test is a single test case.
 It contains the request and the assertions.
+- **[Assertion](#assertions)**: An assertion is a condition that you want to check.
+It can be the status code, the response body, the response headers, ...

 ## Test suit